federicotdn/pimacs/README.md

 - Learn about Lisp interpreter design in general.
 - Practice reading C code.
 - Learn about lower level functions such as `setjmp`, `longjmp`, etc.
+- Learn about the general challenges found when creating a text editor.

 ## Usage
 Assuming you have the Go compiler installed, simply use `make build` to compile Pimacs, and then `./pimacs` to start the REPL.